Zanzibarr/TSP-OR-II/README.md

 - "-nodes": specify the number of nodes for the randomly generated instance
 - "-help": print on the terminal the instructions on how to use the program
 - "-alg": specify the algorithm to use to solve the instance
-- "-quiet": do not print anything during the program execution
-- "-verbose": print every information during the program execution